Piterden/constructor-decorator/README.md

   }
 }

-module.exports = Transaction
+module.exports = TypedEntity
 ```

-The types compare is enabled with array OR-operator syntax support.
+The types compare is enabled with an array OR-operator syntax support.